10 Halloween Email Newsletter Examples + Tips [2023]

 If you’re serious about branding and don’t want to alter your design, you can step into iFit’s shoes for a while.

-Why it works: Here, iFit demonstrates a traveling experience avoiding any Halloween design twists.
+Why it works: iFit demonstrates a traveling experience, avoiding any Halloween design twists.
 Instead, they went for more natural language with a few spooky twists.

-The aftermath: You don’t have to go the extra mile and add a jack-o-lantern figure inside your email if you don’t feel like it.
-Even slight changes can make a difference if they serve the campaign’s goal.
+The aftermath: If you don’t feel like it, you don’t have to go the extra mile and add a jack-o-lantern figure inside your email.
+Even slight changes can make a difference if they serve the campaign goal.

 In the examples we shared above, we also included the Halloween subject lines to give a few ideas of how yours should look.
 Remember, the subject line is significant to make readers open the email.
 Overall, it should be short and reflective of the email content.